bph/paulisys/readme.md

 ```
 ## History

-This is a example project of <a href="https://nodecli.com/">the course NodeJS CLI </a> by Ahmad Awais
+This is an example project of <a href="https://nodecli.com/">the NodeJS CLI course</a> by Ahmad Awais